STAGES CYCLING LEADVILLE TRAIL 100 MTB CAMP

 Click here for Cycles of Life shipping package options and details.

-If you have registered for the 2019 camp but are unable to participate, you may defer your registration to next year’s event for a fee.
-Please note that deferrals must be requested at least ONE WEEK PRIOR TO THE FIRST DAY OF CAMP.
+If you have registered for the 2020 camp but are unable to participate, you may defer your registration to next year’s event for a fee.
+Please note that your deferral is only valid for the following year’s event while registration is open.
+It is no longer valid after an event closes or sells out.